openx/mobile-android-sdk-doc/info/integration-mopub/android-in-app-bidding-mopub-info.md

 #### Step 1: Create Ad View

-In the MoPub integration scenario the MoPub SDK plays the central role in managing ad views in the application's UI.
-If a winning bid on Apollo wins in the MoPub waterfall, it will be rendered via Mediation by the Apollo SDK.
+In the scenario with MoPub integration the MoPub SDK plays the central role in managing ad views in the application's UI.
+If a winning bid on Apollo wins in the MoPub waterfall it will be rendered via Mediation by Apollo SDK.

 #### Step 2: Create Ad Unit

-Create the **`MoPubInterstitialAdUnit`** object with the parameter:
+Create the **MoPubInterstitialAdUnit** object with parameters:

-- **`configId`** - an ID of Stored Impression on the Apollo server
+- **configId** - an ID of Stored Impression on the Apollo server

 #### Step 3: Fetch Demand